Overview of U.S. Kidnapping Laws

 What Can You Do Next?
 Get a Free Case Review

 There are state and federal laws that apply to kidnapping, which may have different elements that a prosecutor will need to prove beyond a reasonable doubt.
 Whether you're convicted of this charge will ultimately rest in a jury of your peers.
 A good criminal defense lawyer can help you make your case with the strongest evidence available.
-You can speak with one near you and even obtain a free consultation regarding your case.
+You can speak with one near you and even obtain a free evaluation of your case.